 You will meet with the homes General Manager and she or he will give you a resident agreement to complete, once you have been offered and accepted a place at one of our residences.

 2. The Resident Agreement

 The resident agreement is a formal agreement between you and Opal Aged Care.
 The resident agreement is a legal document and outlines the terms of your residency, your rights and responsibilities and the rights and responsibilities of the aged care home as well as information on your costs.

 It is important that your resident agreement is signed and understood before you move into your new aged care home and should be completed within 21 days of accepting a place in the home.

-At Opal Aged Care we appreciate that you may not be familiar with aged care facilities and we take time to explain and help you understand all the terms of the agreement being offered.
+At Opal Aged Care we appreciate that you may not be familiar with aged care homes and we take time to explain and help you understand all the terms of the agreement being offered.